-It is with great pleasure and heartfelt gratitude that the MotherShip Foundation announces the 8th Annual Mid-City Bayou Boogaloo Festival that will be held Friday, May 17th (5pm-9pm), Saturday, May 18th (10am - 9:15pm), and Sunday, May 19th (10am - 8:30pm) along the banks of historic and beautiful Bayou St. John.
-As always the Festival is a family-friendly event with a kid's stage, along with games and activities for children.
-Attendees can partake in delicious food, spirits and libations, listen to great local music, and enjoy the very best art that New Orleans has to offer.
+It was with great pleasure and heartfelt gratitude that the MotherShip Foundation hosted the 8th Annual Mid-City Bayou Boogaloo Festival on Friday, May 17th (5pm-9pm), Saturday, May 18th (10am - 9:15pm), and Sunday, May 19th (10am - 8:30pm) along the banks of historic and beautiful Bayou St. John.
+As always the Festival was a family-friendly event with a kid's stage, along with games and activities for children.
+Attendees partook in delicious food, spirits and libations, listened to great local music, and enjoyed the very best art that New Orleans has to offer.

 At this year's Bayou Boogaloo we are proud to present Geno Delafose.
 Mr. Delafose (born February 6, 1971 in Eunice, Louisiana) is a zydeco accordionist and singer.
 He is one of the younger generations of the genre who has created the sound known as the nouveau zydeco.
 His sound is deeply rooted in traditional Creole music with strong influences from Cajun music and also country and western.
 His father is the famous zydeco accordion player John Delafose.